spiwar/4310-Project-3/README.md

 # BUAN 4310 Project 3: Predicting home prices in King County

 ## Problem 3 Introduction:
-On one Earth in the multiverse of madness: With escalating home prices in King County, an aspiring NoMaj (i.e. muggle), Jacob Kawalski, who has been sleepless because Queenie decided to join the dark side, launch a real estate business.
+On one Earth in the multiverse of madness: With escalating home prices in King County, Jacob Kawalski decided to launch a real estate business.
 However, he needs to understand the real estate market.

 ## Objectives:
 Regarding this problem, we will analyze a sample from the larger dataset 'kc_house_data_2.csv'.
 Based on the sample,